matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 execute the refresh.
 If the widget dies, the call membership will disconnect.

-### Federated futures
+### Federated delayed events

-The delayed/scheduled events could be sent over federation immediately and then have the receiving servers process them at the appropriate time.
+The delayed events could be sent over federation immediately and then have the receiving servers process them at the appropriate time.

 ### MQTT style Last Will